 Yes, Rosyth (Edinburgh), Scotland is a good cruise port.
 It is located on the Firth of Forth, just outside of Edinburgh, and is a popular port of call for many cruise lines.
 The port offers easy access to the city of Edinburgh, as well as other nearby attractions, such as Stirling Castle and the Scottish Highlands.

-What is the address of Rosyth (edinburgh), Scotland cruise port?
+What is the physical address for the Rosyth (edinburgh), Scotland port?